chidal63/MYCOBEANS/STATUS.md

 # MYCOBEANS website — STATUS FREEZE

-Last update: 2026-01-26
+Last update: 2026-02-XX

 ## Scope and purpose
-Public website for the MYCOBEANS project (Marie Skłodowska-Curie Staff Exchange).
+Public website and repository ecosystem for the MYCOBEANS project (Marie Skłodowska-Curie Staff Exchange).

-The site is a **project showcase and transparency tool**, not a stakeholder engagement or communication platform.
+The website and associated repositories serve as **project showcase and transparency tools**, not as stakeholder engagement or communication platforms.
 No marketing funnel, no newsletter, no user profiling.

 Primary functions: